justinethier/cyclone/docs/Garbage-Collector.md

-When to execute major GC?
+IMPORTANT: When to execute major GC?

-ETC
+anything else?

 # Limitations and Looking Ahead